Here’s how the State Pension works and how to get the full amount

 And the closer you get to retirement, the bigger the impact any missed year will have on how much you get.
 But if the missed year is within the last six years you can voluntarily pay to top it up.

-Of course if you’ve got plenty of years to catch up you might not need to do this, but it’s worth thinking about if you’re approaching the time you’d like to stop working.
+Of course, if you’ve got plenty of years to catch up you might not need to do this, but it’s worth thinking about if you’re approaching the time you’d like to stop working.

 You won’t want to be making future contributions if you retire early

 Say you’re aiming to quit in 10 years at 55 years old but have 23 years of contributions so far.
-You’ll either need to change your goal to 57 years old, or you’ll need to make voluntary contributions (or keep working) for another 2 years to reach the magic number of 35 years of contributions.
+You’ll either need to change your goal to 57 years old, or you’ll need to make voluntary contributions for another 2 years to reach the magic number of 35 years of contributions.

 How many qualifying years do you need?